 I’d like to add that Nick also isn’t religious so this was another reason why it didn’t feel right to get married in a church.
 I know that I initially upset some of my family with this decision but at the end of the day we had to do what was right for us.

-Nick and I held our wedding ceremony at Theobald’s Georgian Mansion House, in a charming room with beautifully ornate ceilings.
+Nick and I held our wedding ceremony at Theobald’s Georgian Mansion House, in a charming room with beautifully ornate ceilings that look amazing in our wedding pictures Lynchburg.

 As the ceremony is the most important part of the day we added lots of personal touches to make it an extra special occasion.